jauharibill/scrapper/README.md

-# cum-ghost
+# HTTP Request
-cum-ghost is php library that provide simple way to get content/data from spesific website using scrap method.
+http-request is php library that provide simple way to get content/data from spesific website using scrap method.